crowja/fqutils/README.md

 ## COPYRIGHT

 Copyright 2012 by John A. Crow and the National Center for Genome Resources.
-All rights reserved
+All rights reserved.

 ## BUGS